MahdiMirzade/EasyMacOS/docs/FAQs.md

    In some cases only certain tiers will work as the CPU need to be supported.

    For DigitalOcean, this means a `General Purpose` or `CPU Optimized` machine is required. `Ubuntu 19.04` or newer is recommended.

+## Q: I have another question!
+A: <a href = "https://github.com/msxtm/EasyMacOS/tree/master/docs">Read More Documents</a>
+   If it isn't helpful for you, then <a href="http://t.me/MahdyMirzade">Contact me in telegram</a>.